py-why/dodiscover/README.md

     # doesn't work until we make an official release :p
     pip install -U dodiscover

 To install the package from github, clone the repository and then `cd` into the directory.
-You can then use `poetry` to install:
+You can then use `pip` to install:

-    poetry install

-    # for graph functionality
-    poetry install --extras graph_func

-    # to load datasets used in tutorials
-    poetry install --extras data

-    # if you would like an editable install of dodiscover for dev purposes
     pip install -e .

+    # for extra functionality for documentation, building, style checking and unit-testing
+    pip install .[doc, build, style, test]